shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/duration-service.md

 ---
-Title : Duration Service
+title: Duration Service
-Description : Use the duration service to see what video content durations are registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the duration service to see what video content durations are registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---